-- This is a heavy duty crib that will hold up well to a lot of use.
+- This is a heavy-duty crib that will hold up to a lot of use.

 - The wheels lock for added safety.

-- It only has two mattress height settings, not three like some other cribs.
+- It only has two mattress height settings.

-When you’re hitting the road and you need something that won’t be a problem to lug around and set up, this crib that doubles as a playard could be just what you’re looking for.
+When you’re hitting the road and need something that won’t be a problem to lug around and set up, this may be the best crib for you as it doubles as a playpen.

-It only takes a few seconds to set this up and it folds into a carrying case you can cart around like a duffel bag or a backpack.
-It only weighs 13 pounds so you don’t have to be super strong to carry it.
+It only takes a few seconds to set up, and it folds into a carrying case you can cart around like a duffel bag or a backpack.
+It only weighs 13 pounds, so you don’t have to be super strong to carry it.

-The sides of the crib are all mesh, which means your baby will get the breathability they need when sleeping.
+The mesh crib sides allow your baby to breathe freely while sleeping.
 Plus, you’ll be able to see through the mesh and keep close watch over your baby whether you’re camping or in a hotel room.

-Potentially harmful flame retardants haven’t been used for this crib.
-You also won’t have to worry about other unwanted chemicals like PVC, phthalates, and lead.
+This crib has no potentially harmful flame retardants, and you don’t have to worry about other unwanted chemicals like PVC, phthalates, and lead.

-- At 25 inches deep, this will be big enough to hold your toddler, too.
+- At 25 inches deep, this is also big enough to hold a toddler.